Barkhausen-Institut/hermespy/docssource/getting_started.rst

 users may define custom wireless communication scenarios to be investigated within the context of :doc:`Simulations</api/simulation>` or :doc:`Hardware Loops</api/hardware_loop>`.
-The whole HermesPy suite can either be directly integrated into custom software projects and operated as a plug-in library via a detailed object-oriented programming interface or configured by YAML-style configuration files and launched from any system command line.
+The whole HermesPy suite can either be directly integrated into custom software projects and operated as a plug-in library via a detailed object-oriented programming interface.

 This section provides a rough description of the HermesPy software architecture and gives an introduction into both the library and command line interface in order to get new users quickly accustomed.